 - Browsers: Internet Explorer 7 or 8, Firefox 2.x or later, Safari, or Chrome

-When you download any product from Adobe.com that uses Akamai, Akamai automatically downloads and installs on your computer.
+When you download any trial product from Adobe.com that uses Akamai, Akamai automatically downloads and installs on your computer.
 Then, it automatically starts to download your Adobe product.
 If you download additional software or products, you don't have to redownload or reinstall Akamai Download Manager unless you've removed it from your system.
 If you have removed it from your system, it installs again when you initiate the new download.

 Click the Resume button in the Akamai Download Manager window (trials) or in your browser (Store purchases).

-- For trial downloads, double-click the Resume Download icon on your desktop.
+If you've closed the Akamai or browser window, double-click the Resume Download icon on your desktop.

 For help with Adobe.com Store downloads, see I can't download a purchased product.